Constraining the modified friction in gravitational wave propagation with precessing black hole binaries: GW generation and luminosity distance measurements

 \subsection{Estimations of luminosity distances}

-The aforementioned procedures simulate the sequence of physical phenomena ensuing from the amalgamation of BBHs, encompassing the genesis, transmission, and detection of GWs via a quartet of laser interferometers, each characterized by specific sensitivities.
-Through the analysis of data harvested from these GW observatories, it becomes feasible to deduce the values of source parameters for each injected event.

-We chose to present the results of a typical GW event, the GW190521-like event depicted in Fig.~\ref{Fig1}, which is believed to exhibit obvious precession \cite{LIGOScientific:2020iuh, LIGOScientific:2020ufj}.
-This injected signal has a precession spin $\chi_p =0.7$.
-For comparison, we additionally inject a similar GW190521-like event but possesses a small precession spin $\chi_p =0.1$.
-Fig.~\ref{Fig1} is composed of two corner plots, detailing our parameter estimation results.
-Specifically, Fig.~\ref{Fig1}a and ~\ref{Fig1}b elucidate the luminosity distance and orbital inclination parameter estimations derived from the two simulated GW190521-like event with precession spin $\chi_p=0.1$ and $\chi_p=0.7$, respectively.
+We choose to present the results of a typical GW event, the GW190521-like event depicted in Fig.~\ref{Fig1}, which is believed to exhibit obvious precession \cite{LIGOScientific:2020iuh, LIGOScientific:2020ufj}.
+For comparison, we additionally injected two events similar to GW190521, which have a small precession spin $\chi_p =0.1$ and no precession spin $\chi_p =0$, respectively.
+Figure~\ref{Fig1} consists of three angular plots depicting, in detail, the results of our parameter estimation.
+Specifically, Fig.~\ref{Fig1}a-~\ref{Fig1}c elucidate the luminosity distance and orbital inclination parameter estimations derived from the three simulated GW190521-like events with precession spins $\chi_p=0$, $\chi_p=0.1$, and $\chi_p=0.7$, respectively.
 This event is characterized by the merger of black holes with masses of 98.4 and 57.2 solar masses, respectively, as reported in the latest version of this event in the Gravitational Wave Transient Catalog 2 (GWTC-2) \cite{2}.
 The orange lines in the plots represent the injected values for comparison, while the values above the box plots provide the estimates for these source parameters.
-Notably, Fig.~\ref{Fig1}a (in green) illustrates the scenario with $\chi_p=0.1$, and Fig.~\ref{Fig1}b (in blue) the scenario with $\chi_p=0.7$, where the latter exhibits an enhancement in the accuracy of the luminosity distance estimation by approximately 2 times over the less-precessional case.
+Notably, Fig.~\ref{Fig1}a (green) illustrates the case with $\chi_p=0$, Fig.~\ref{Fig1}b (green) depicts the case with $\chi_p=0.1$, and Fig.~\ref{Fig1}c (blue) shows the case with $\chi_p=0.7$.
+Among the figures, Fig.~\ref{Fig1}a shows the lowest accuracy in luminosity distance estimation, with the injected value (represented by the orange line) falling outside the posterior estimate bounds.
+The accuracy of Fig.~\ref{Fig1}a is slightly below that of Fig.~\ref{Fig1}b.
+In contrast, Fig.~\ref{Fig1}c achieves roughly twice the accuracy of the less-precessional case shown in Fig.~\ref{Fig1}b.
+The introduction of precession contributes to a more accurate estimation of the luminosity distance.
 This advancement sets a solid groundwork for subsequent efforts aimed at testing the modified frictions in GW propagations.